Injection Harm: How to File an ACC Claim

 Important: this is an essay by Gary Moller, reflecting upon what he has observed in the Clinic.
 I do not and can not diagnose health problems or give treatment recommendations.
 The intention here is to help guide nutrition and lifestyle to support medical treatment: consult your doctor).

 Thank you for asking.
-Yes, your friend must apply for ACC assistance to cover her treatment costs, employment of business losses and possible lump sum payment, but be prepared for a bit of a battle.
+Yes, your friend must apply for ACC assistance to cover her treatment costs, loss of wages, business assistance, assistance with return to work, and possible lump sum payment, but be prepared for a bit of a battle.
+Unsubstantiated rumours are circulating that some families have received as much as $120,000 as compensation for vaccine injuries.
+Still, it is alleged that these come with a non-disclosure agreement (NDA) that forbids any mention of the details.
+I know of one case, but unfortunately, the alleged recipients have fallen silent, so I cannot comment further.

-The first thing to say is you must apply with the assistance of your GP or specialist.
+Apply with the assistance of your lawyer, GP and specialist.

 ACC, my old employer, has this to say: